bskinny/helodali/README.md

 ![Helodali Screenshot](https://raw.githubusercontent.com/bskinny/helodali/master/resources/doc/images/helodali-screenshot.png)

-Helodali is a SPA style webapp using [re-frame](https://github.com/Day8/re-frame) backed by server-side clojure, AWS Elastic Beanstalk, DynamoDB, S3, Cognito, and Lambda.
+Helodali is a SPA style webapp using [re-frame](https://github.com/Day8/re-frame) backed by server-side clojure, Route 53, AWS Elastic Beanstalk, DynamoDB, S3, Cognito, and Lambda.
 The server is deployed using a single docker container with load balancing and auto-scaling managed by
 Elastic Beanstalk.